bensk/CS9/_posts/Python/2017-01-13-final-project-learning-targets.md

 - What does coding mean to you?
 - How can we be specific when writing code?

 ## Questions for us to figure out
 - How can you break down coding in the simplest way so someone can understand it?
 - What should the difficulty be for the very first lesson?
 - What code would you like to teach first ?
 - What are the "basics" of coding?

+I developed 🎯 Learning Targets for this class.
+Do you remember the [👌 SNAP Learning Target Tracker](https://docs.google.com/spreadsheets/d/1kpCuR0VXGgyvjY0LeWGajOzOSJe31Ynk_cDWsI9pK6A/edit?usp=sharing) or the [🐍 Python Learning Target Tracker](https://docs.google.com/document/d/1L2w9uPk6oqDY4ldzxK9OBJNJnK0DK4SMed49jbna4Uo/edit?usp=sharing)?
+Those are **assessments**.

+---

+### 📝 Assessment

+Assessments are evidence.
+You're used to seeing them as tests or exit slips, but they're also reflections, rubrics, conversations, code you submit, drawings...whatever shows a teacher you've mastered an idea or a skill.

+Any good lesson includes **formative** assessment that occurs _while_ people are learning and allows you to see where they're getting confused and need help (or where they are _destroying_ the work and need to pushed harder (👋 pretty much each of you at some point this semester).

+Teachers also use **summative** assessments at the end of a unit, usually comparing students to a baseline or grade standards.

+You will only be teaching for one day (at least for now), so you probably won't be giving a test. **BUT** – you still need to think about assessment.

+Some questions I ask myself:

+1⃣ How do I know students are learning while I'm teaching?
+How do I know where they're stuck?

+2⃣ How many students are meeting my standards?
+How many are exceeding and need an extension?

+3⃣ What can I adjust, right now, based on this information?

+4⃣ What's next?